ceilfors/ceilfors.github.io/_drafts/retrospective.md

 There are way too many people I met whom somehow expect good things to just happen.
 They would work hard, then just expect people to notice what they've done without telling anybody.
-In an ideal world, yes, you will get feedback or rewarded.
-Most of us will not have that luxury.
+In an ideal world, yes, you will get feedback or rewarded, but most of us will not have that luxury.
 I would like to think that this issue correlates again to the fact that us programmers are mostly introverts.